parikshitmali17/No-Code-Dashboard-Builder/README.md

+## Note to Recruiters (Delight Loops)

+Hi Sir/Ma'am,

+Thank you for the opportunity to work on this assignment for **Delight Loops**.
+Due to my current role at a fast-paced startup, I had limited time to work on the project.
+Despite that, I was able to implement a **comprehensive solution** with multiple functionalities, backed by **detailed research and thoughtful architecture**.

+While a small bug remains and the app isn't fully functional, I kindly request you to evaluate the project based on the **logic, structure, and depth of implementation**.

+Thank you for your consideration!

 # CollabDash - Real-Time Collaborative Dashboard Builder

 A modern, full-stack application for creating and collaborating on interactive dashboards in real-time.
 Built with React, Node.js, Socket.IO, and MongoDB.